 GASB 75.
-GASB Statement No. 75, "Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions" ("GASB 75"), is effective for fiscal years beginning after June 15, 2017, and accordingly was first implemented in the State Fiscal Year 2018-19 ACFR.
+GASB Statement No. 75, "Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions" ("GASB 75"), is effective for fiscal years beginning after June 15, 2017.
 GASB 75 requires, for purposes of governmental financial reporting, that the State recognize a liability for its proportionate share of the net Other Post-Employment Benefits ("OPEB") liability (of all employers for benefits provided through the OPEB plan), i.e., the collective net OPEB liability.
-The State is also required to recognize OPEB expense and report deferred outflows of resources and deferred inflows of resources related to OPEB for its proportionate shares of collective OPEB expense and collective deferred outflows of resources and deferred inflows of resources about the pension trust fund in the financial statements.
+The State is also required to recognize OPEB expense and report deferred outflows of resources and deferred inflows of resources related to OPEB for its proportionate shares of collective OPEB expense and collective deferred outflows of resources and deferred inflows of resources related to OPEB.
+GASB 75 also requires additional footnote disclosures about the pension trust fund in the financial statements.
 See "Overall Financial Position and Results of Operations" and "Conditions Expected to Affect Future Operations" in the Management's Discussion and Analysis, as well as Note 7 to the Financial Statements and Note RSI-3 to the Required Supplementary Information, in the State Fiscal Year 2021-22 ACFR appended to this Official Statement.

-Effect of Pension Liability on the Series 2022B Notes
+Effect of Pension Liability on the Series 2023A Notes

-The Series 2022B Notes are short-term obligations maturing on June 29, 2023, and are payable from Pledged Revenues which are expected to consist primarily of amounts received by the State Treasurer from the Participating Districts on or before June 25, 2023, as repayment of their Program Loans and a portion of the proceeds of the Series 2022B Notes deposited to the ETRANS 2022-23 Repayment Account as discussed in "THE SERIES 2022B NOTES - Security and Sources of Payment."
-Therefore, the State's current pension liability and the State's current plans to address such liability are not expected to adversely affect the State's ability to pay the Series 2022B Notes.
+The Series 2023A Notes are short-term obligations maturing on June 28, 2024, and are payable from Pledged Revenues which are expected to consist primarily of amounts received by the State Treasurer from the Participating Districts on or before June 25, 2024, as repayment of their Program Loans and a portion of the proceeds of the Series 2023A Notes deposited to the ETRANS 2023-24 Repayment Account as discussed in "THE SERIES 2023A NOTES - Security and Sources of Payment."
+Therefore, the State's current pension liability and the State's current plans to address such liability are not expected to adversely affect the State's ability to pay the Series 2023A Notes.
 See also Management's Discussion and Analysis in the State Fiscal Year 2021-22 ACFR appended to this Official Statement, and particularly the section thereof captioned "CONDITIONS EXPECTED TO AFFECT FUTURE OPERATIONS - Pension Plan Contributions."